safrizal/cdp4j/README.md

 ![WebFolder](https://raw.githubusercontent.com/webfolderio/cdp4j/master/images/logo.png)

-cdp4j is a free software but you must **buy** support package for bug & improvment reports.
+cdp4j is an MIT licensed open source project and completely free to use.
+However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
+You can support cdp4j development by
+**buying** support package.
 Please [contact us](https://webfolder.io/support) for support packages & pricing.